 Here are some things that we discussed:

-.
-The monthly shot suppresses the pituitary gland, which will stop the ovaries from producing estrogen to help suppress the endometriosis and help it to not grow more.
-I guess endometriosis likes to feed off of the estrogen produced by the ovaries.
-When I start the shots for the next 3 months, he said I will have menopause like symptoms (aka hot flashes, and probably several other symptoms).
+- Instead of getting laparoscopic surgery, which could cost thousands of dollars, he suggested we try a depo-lupron shot.
+It suppresses the pituitary gland, stopping the ovaries from producing estrogen, which suppresses the endo.
+Endo likes to feed off of the estrogen produced by the ovaries.
+When I start the shots for the next 3 months, he said I will have menopause like symptoms.

 - Doing these two things will help us be ready to start another fresh IVF cycle in July.
 And hopefully get us more eggs to work with and maybe have a few embryos to freeze.

 Chase and I have done everything that we can to pay for all of our tests and treatments up to this point.
 We have sold a lot of stuff, including Chase’s beloved motorcycle.
 Living on “rice and beans” budget for food, and saving everything that we can.

 We feel strongly we shouldn’t go into debt in order to pay for this IVF cycle and we can save up a good portion of what we need for our cycle, but unfortunately it still won’t be enough.